ResearchObject/ro-crate/docs/1.1-DRAFT/provenance.md

 If representing command lines, double escape `\\` so that JSON preserves the `\` character.
 ```

-If multiple [SoftwareApplication]s have been used in composition, such as from a script or workflow, then the `CreateAction` SHOULD rather reference a [SoftwareSourceCode] which can be further described as explained in the [Workflows and scripts](workflows.md) section.
+If multiple [SoftwareApplication]s have been used in composition, such as from a script or workflow, then the `CreateAction`'s [instrument] SHOULD rather reference a [SoftwareSourceCode] which can be further described as explained in the [Workflows and scripts](workflows.md) section.

 ## Recording changes to RO-Crates